thomleysens/UDV-server/API_Extended_Document/INSTALL.md

 dbname=extendedDoc
 ````

-*Note: the .env that is commited should not be modified because it is used by travis for CI.*
+> *Note: the .env that is commited should not be modified because it is used by travis for CI.*
+> Please make sure when you commit your files that you do not commit the `.env` file.
+If you see that `.env` appears in your changelog (in the `git status` command for example), you can prevent it from being commited using the command `git update-index --assume-unchanged .env`.

 Then run the following commands: